How Trauma Affects The Brain and Memories

 During trauma, the lower, more primitive areas of the brain take control.

 The survival brain, also known as the reptilian brain, initiates automatic responses like increased heart rate, muscle tension, and rapid breathing.
+These responses are part of the brain entering survival mode during trauma, where it becomes highly focused on immediate safety and threat response.
 This allows for quick reactions without conscious thought.

 The emotional brain, or limbic system, processes emotions and memories.
 Within this system, the amygdala acts as the brain’s alarm system, while the hippocampus typically helps store and contextualize long-term memories (the functions of these areas of the brain are important for understanding trauma responses).